 As CTO of The New York Times, Nick Rockwell was charged with modernizing the legendary media company’s data infrastructure, and supporting a company-wide transformation aimed at putting the reader at the center of everything they do.
 As the foundation of his effort, he led the charge to re-platform the entire company and its massive troves of enterprise and customer behavior data onto Google Cloud.

-Next, he and his marketing team needed a CDP they could plug into the large, scalable infrastructure they had just deployed.
-One that would allow The New York Times’ marketers to design and test customer segments, build them a customer journey, take advantage of the latest AI and ML capabilities, and much more—all leveraging every ounce of customer behavior data signal that could be placed at the marketers’ fingertips.
+Next, he and his marketing team needed a CDP tool they could plug into the large, scalable infrastructure they had just deployed.
+One that would allow The New York Times’ marketers to design and test customer segments, build them a customer journey, take advantage of the latest AI and ML capabilities, and much more-all leveraging every ounce of customer behavior data signal that could be placed at the marketers’ fingertips.

-As it turned out, finding the CDP that met these requirements wasn’t as easy as they might have expected.
-But after an extensive evaluation process, The New York Times selected ActionIQ’s purpose-built CDP for its ability to bridge the gap between the need for marketer self-service and enterprise-grade customer data infrastructure.
+As it turned out, finding the CDP marketing tool that met these requirements wasn’t as easy as they might have expected.
+But after an extensive evaluation process, The New York Times selected ActionIQ’s purpose-built CDP for its ability to bridge the gap between the need for marketer self-service and enterprise-grade customer data analytics infrastructure.

 “With [ActionIQ] we were able to marry the usability of a typical campaign management solution with infrastructure grade architecture and scalability.”

 – Nick Rockwell, SVP of Engineering at Fastly and Former CTO of The New York Times

 Alongside other transformational work performed by Nick and his marketing team, implementing the purpose-built CDP helped The New York Times increase conversions, deliver more subscribers, and more revenue.